erictatchell/apothicon/README.md

 were made trivial thanks to [RyiSnow's 2D Java Game series on YouTube](https://www.youtube.com/watch?v=om59cwR7psI&list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq).
 Great guide for anyone wanting to get into this sort of thing

-Assets are original, some designs are not (perks)
+Assets are original, some designs/sounds are not (perks + gun sounds)

 Not affiliated with Activision